Excerpt from BL fantasy novel in progress:

 Akul hit the gravel, his boots barely cushioning the impact.
 He and Thom dashed from the train to distance themselves as the two unbalanced cars careened off the tracks.
 Their massive frames angled at a deadly slant.
 A few of the following cars jackknifed, also derailing.

-He spotted him, thankfully, turning brakes on the many still-railed cars, bringing the train to a gradual halt.
+A wave of worry sent Akul jogging alongside the slowing train, searching for the brakeman.
+He spotted him turning brakes on the many still-railed cars, bringing the train to a gradual halt.